Proper Attic Ventilation – IS CRUCIAL!

 1. The kitchen cooks the food.

 2. Your attic cooks the house.
 The hot attic acts like a huge radiator, transferring heat into your living spaces, sending both utility bills and temperatures soaring.
 Utilizing solar attic ventilation fans in closed spaces and storage areas is important.
-Proper ventilation (ventilation benefits) should create continuous air circulation and helps the space maintain, as close as possible, the same ambient temperature as the outside temperature.
+Proper attic ventilation (ventilation benefits) should create continuous air circulation and helps the space maintain, as close as possible, the same ambient temperature as the outside temperature.

 If you’ve ever been in your attic or enclosed spaces, you know just how hot the space can get, because the sun beats down on the roof surface and heats up the stagnant air inside the attic.
 Therefore, most building codes require homes to have a passive venting system like ridge vents, gable vents, or dormer vents.
 However, passive ventilation does not provide the pressure needed to force the air through the attic and outside.